 Early days: Otago–Southland

 When provincial government was established in New Zealand in 1853, thinly-populated Southland was part of Otago province.
-The whole Otago–Southland area had only 2,500 Europeans, mostly in and around Dunedin.
+The whole area had only 2,500 Europeans, mostly in and around Dunedin.
 In July 1861, after more immigration into the area, approximately that number of southerners secured a separate province.
-The provincial council embarked on a grand public works programme, but it became bankrupt and reunited with Otago in 1870.
+After the provincial council embarked on a grand public works programme, it went bankrupt and reunited with Otago in 1870.
 But the idea of a distinct area called Southland survived.

 Town and country